Statistics for Alcohol and Drug Use in Fort Worth

 Dual-diagnosis rehab centers provide treatments for individuals with substance use disorder and a co-occurring mental health disorder (e.g., anxiety, depression, PTSD, or bipolar disorder).
 People with mental illness often turn to drugs and alcohol as a way of self-medicating to soothe their symptoms.7

 Dual-diagnosis rehabs address both conditions simultaneously to improve your chance of long-term recovery.
 These centers typically offer inpatient and outpatient rehab options, as well as different types of therapies and medications to help individuals recover.
 Examples include:

-- Depression and Addiction: Depression is a serious mental health condition that often goes hand-in-hand with substance misuse.
+- Depression and Addiction: Depression is a serious mental health condition that often goes hand-in-hand with substance abuse.
 Research shows that 43% of people who seek treatment for substance use disorder for the nonmedical use of prescription painkillers have a diagnosis of mental health disorders, particularly depression.8 Individuals with depression will receive both addiction and depression treatments when enrolled in a rehab program.

 - Anxiety and Addiction: Individuals with anxiety are twice as likely to struggle with addiction to drugs or alcohol compared with those who do not have anxiety.7 Rehab programs address both anxiety and substance use disorders if you disclose your anxiety or diagnosis when you enroll.

 - PTSD and Addiction: Post-traumatic stress disorder (PTSD) can cause lifelong mental health struggles after experiencing a traumatic event.
 Nearly 1 in 3 veterans who have PTSD also have substance use disorder.9 Some treatments can help people with PTSD and substance use disorders at the same time; some rehab centers offer programs specifically tailored for Veterans.